 The National Center for Research Resources Division of Clinical Research supports the SEPA awards to "improve life science literacy throughout the Nation.
 These grants bring together biomedical and behavioral researchers, educators, community groups, and other interested organizations in partnerships to create and disseminate programs that give K-12 students and teachers and the general public a better understanding of life sciences."

-To learn more about NIH-SEPA, please click on the links below:
+To learn more about NIH High School Student Program, please click on the links below: